titanknis/nixos/README.md

 # NixOS Configuration

-This repository contains my personal NixOS configuration, built with Nix flakes.
+This repositoryry contains my personal NixOS configuration, built with Nix flakes.
 Each part is neatly organized to make managing and deploying system settings, packages, and services simple and flexible.
 The setup is designed to be modular, so you can easily tweak or extend it to fit your needs.

 ## Directory Structure